vungoanh/blog-app/README.md

 ## Contributing

-- [Start a discussion](https://timtb.dev/contact) with a question, piece of feedback, or idea you want to share with me.
+- [Start a discussion](https://vu93.vercel.app) with a question, piece of feedback, or idea you want to share with me.
-- [Open an issue](https://github.com/timtbdev/Next.js-Blog-App/issues) if you believe you've encountered a bug with the starter kit.

 ## License